Maria Hertogh: Stay at the convent

-When policewomen came to take Maria away, she wept and clung to Aminah and Mansoor.
+When police came to take Maria, she wept and clung to Aminah and Mansoor.
 Aminah fainted on the spot and a doctor standing by had to attend to her.
 Mansoor advised Maria to concede for the time being and promised that he and others would carry on the legal fight.
 Thus Maria allowed herself to be brought away into a car.
 Outside, the police, including a Gurkha Contingent, held back a crowd of several hundred.

 The car delivered Maria to the Roman Catholic Convent of the Good Shepherd, run by the Sisters of the Good Shepherd, at Thomson Road.
 Mrs. Hertogh stayed at another address for a few days, from where she visited Maria daily, before moving into the convent herself.
 According to an official of the Netherlands Consulate-General, such arrangement was because of "greater convenience" while the stay of execution pending appeal was in effect.
 But it proved to be the spark that lit the fuse of the subsequent riots.

-First and foremost, the press was not barred from entering the convent grounds.
-Nor were they restricted in any way in their approach to the incident, which had been nothing shy of sensational.
+The press was not barred from entering the convent grounds.
 On 5 December, the Singapore Tiger Standard published on its front page a photograph of Maria standing holding hands with the Reverend Mother.
 There were several more pictures on page 2, under the headline: Bertha knelt before [the] Virgin Mary Statue.
 The Malay press retorted.
 The Utusan Melayu published on 7 December three photographs of Maria weeping and being comforted by a nun, as well as articles about Maria's "lonely and miserable" life in the convent.

 These pictures, whether presenting Maria as happy or sad, mostly showed Maria surrounded by symbols of Christian faith.
 The Muslims, who looked upon Maria as one of their own, were deeply offended by such pictures, not to mention the sensational reports, some of which explicitly labelled the case as a religious issue between Islam and Christianity.

 On 9 December, an organisation calling itself the Nadra Action Committee was formally constituted under the leadership of Karim Ghani, a Muslim political activist from Rangoon.
 The Committee solicited support among local Muslims by distributing free copies of its newspaper, the Dawn (not the Dawn, an English paper published in Pakistan).
 Karim Ghani had also made an open speech at the Sultan Mosque on 8 December in which he mentioned jihad as a final resort.

-In the light of these potent signs of a great disturbance, the Criminal Investigation Department sent a memo to the Colonial Secretary suggesting moving Maria back to York Hill to avoid further inciting Muslim anger.
-The Secretary did not agree on grounds that he had received no such representations from Muslim leaders, nor did he have the authority to remove Maria without further court orders – It cannot be said definitively that moving Maria out of the convent at such a late stage could have averted the riots.
+In the light of the mounting backlash, the Criminal Investigation Department sent a memo to the Colonial Secretary suggesting moving Maria back to York Hill to avoid further inciting Muslim anger.
+The Secretary did not agree on grounds that he had received no such representations from Muslim leaders, nor did he have the authority to remove Maria without further court orders.
+It cannot be said definitively that moving Maria out of the convent at such a late stage could have averted the riots.